MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/get-started.md

 Connect-MgGraph -Scopes "User.Read.All","Group.ReadWrite.All"
 ```

 The command prompts you to go to a web page to sign in using a device code.
 Once you've done that, the command indicates success with a `Welcome To Microsoft Graph!` message.
-You only need to do this once per session.
+You only need to sign in once per session.

 > [!TIP]
 > You can add additional permissions by repeating the `Connect-MgGraph` command with the new permission scopes.